abhole/ab0423/README.md

 The application is now runnable using `java -jar build/quarkus-app/quarkus-run.jar`.

 Examples
+Note: `jq` is optional below. it is only used to prettyprint the JSON responses

 ``` shell
 ➜  ~ curl -s -X POST -H "Content-Type: application/json" -d '{"toolCode":"JAKR", "rentalDays": 5, "discountPercent": 101, "checkoutDate": "9/3/15"}' http://localhost:8080/rentals | jq